 Kyoto vs Osaka

-These two Japanese cities offer a unique atmosphere for tourists: one is a big-city environment where life moves at a fast pace, while the other is a peaceful gem set amongst the blossom trees, offering an authentic taste of Japanese life.
+As far as traveling Japan goes, Kyoto and Osaka are no doubt two of the most popular destinations on any itinerary. offer a unique atmosphere for tourists: one is fast-paced big city life, while the other is a peaceful gem set amongst the blossom trees, offering an authentic taste of Japanese culture.

-• Kyoto is a large city in Japan, reaching 320 square miles inland of the island.
+- Kyoto is a large city in Japan, reaching 320 square miles inland on the island.
 Much of this area includes outlying districts in the Kyoto province, and the city center is more compact.

-• Famous for its hundreds of historic temples, Shinto shrines, palaces, and gardens (awarding it as a World Heritage Site).
+- Famous for its hundreds of historic temples, Shinto shrines, palaces, and gardens (awarding it as a World Heritage Site), you won’t be lacking in tourist attractions.
 It was once Japan’s capital and largest city, with incredible culture and heritage to match.

-• The best way to travel to Kyoto is by bullet train.
+- The best way to visit Kyoto is by bullet train.
 These high-speed trains connect the city with other large metros like Osaka and Tokyo and are safe, affordable, and always on time.
 The city of Kyoto doesn’t have its own airport and uses the Osaka Airport (15 minutes away by train).

-• Kyoto is home to the most well-known hotel brands, lower-budget hotels, guesthouses, bed and breakfasts, and a few affordable homestays and hostels for budget travelers.
+- Kyoto is home to epic places to stay; the most well-known hotel brands, lower-budget hotels, guesthouses, bed and breakfasts, and a few affordable homestays and hostels for budget travelers.

-• Accommodation in Osaka includes brand-name hotels, local boutique hotels, affordable hostels and backpackers, self-catering vacation rentals, and ryokans (a traditional Japanese-style inn).
+- Accommodation in Osaka includes brand-name hotels, local boutique hotels, affordable hostels and backpackers, self-catering vacation rentals, and traditional ryokans (a unique Japanese-style inn).

 Kyoto and Osaka are sometimes viewed as one destination since they are just a short train ride away from one another.
 However, each city offers a unique blend of old and new Japan.
-Let’s take a look at what sets Kyoto and Osaka apart from one another and which city is better for your visit to Japan.
+Let’s take a look at Osaka compared to Kyoto and which city is better for your visit to Japan.

 For Things to Do